 This is illustrated in a MT 566 message sample in section 13.10 case 1).

-Where the income/corporate actions event is declared in a restricted currency (for instance Argentine Peso – ARS), one of the parties in the custody chain (for instance sub-custodian) may arrange for an FX transaction to a major currency (for instance USD) and, where the account servicer pays income/corporate actions proceeds to the account holder in a pre-agreed currency (for instance GBP), we may have two FX transactions that take place on the same income/CA proceeds.
+Where the income/corporate actions event is declared in a restricted currency (for instance Argentine Peso – ARS), one of the parties in the custody chain (for instance sub-custodian) may arrange for an FX transaction to a major currency (for instance USD) and, where the account servicer pays income/corporate actions proceeds to the account owner in a pre-agreed currency (for instance GBP), we may have two FX transactions that take place on the same income/CA proceeds.

 In that case, the FX rate will be repeated and it is recommended that: